 In comparison to the opportunities with dynamic reward rates (determined by network and market conditions, fixed income products are drawing more traditional investors into the game.

 Stable, predictable and regulated yield-generating products are very attractive for them.
 One great example for such fixed income opportunity is the BitBond Token which guarantees 1% yield each quarter (4% p.a.).
 We believe this market is totally underdeveloped and it will grow significantly along with security tokens.

 One of the newest additions to DeFi space is Set Protocol with its product Token Sets.
 A Set is a token that represents a fully collateralized portfolio of other assets (BTC, ETH, DAI, etc.).
 Sets automatically rebalance the portfolio by executing a pre-programmed portfolio strategy (e.g. range bound trading).
 These tap into other DeFi products like DEXs and relayers.

 Set is an alternative to trading bots as apart from having a commission, traditional bots can pose significant risks depending on where these are hosted, degree of transparency over the code, lack of audits, etc.

-As with most existing DeFi products, the Set target market is currently restricted to retail customers.
-As with all trading, especially of highly volatile assets like cryptocurrencies, there is no fixed expected return.
+As with most existing DeFi products, the Set target market restricts its usage to retail customers.
+And as with all trading, especially of highly volatile assets like cryptocurrencies, Set offers no fixed expected return.
 This makes the Algorithmic Trading the most risky way to earn (if at all) passive income with crypto.
 Returns in form of crypto highly depend on the strategy chosen and market conditions and unlike with Staking cannot be guaranteed.

 · Crypto Example: Set Protocol